gilch/hissp/docs/faq.rst

 The basic macros have no dependencies on the Hissp package in their expansions, which allows you to use their compiled output on another Python that doesn't have Hissp installed.
-However, if you import a ``_macro_`` at runtime, you're creating a runtime dependency on whatever module you import it from.
+However, if you import a ``_macro_`` at run time, you're creating a run-time dependency on whatever module you import it from.

 The `hissp.basic.._macro_.prelude<prelude>` macro will clone the basic macro namespace only if available.
-It avoids creating a runtime dependency this way.
+It avoids creating a run-time dependency this way.

 `hissp.basic.._macro_.prelude<prelude>` is a convenience for short scripts, especially those used as the main module.